The Beatles' North American releases: Impact of "I Want to Hold Your Hand"

 The CBS Evening News segment inspired a teenage girl named Marsha Albert in Silver Spring, Maryland to write to Carroll James, a disc jockey at Washington DC's WWDC radio station, requesting that he play records by the Beatles.
 James had seen the same news story and arranged to have a copy sent to him of the single "I Want to Hold Your Hand".
 He debuted the record on 17 December, and the station received overwhelming positive audience reaction and immediately escalated its airplay.
 Capitol Records president Alan W. Livingston learned of the overwhelming listener response a few days later and decided to rush the single's release three weeks ahead of schedule on 26 December 1963.

 Several New York radio stations began playing "I Want to Hold Your Hand" on its release day.
 The positive response that had started in Washington was duplicated in New York and quickly spread to other markets.
 The record sold one million copies in just ten days, and Cashbox magazine had certified the record number one for the week ending 25 January, after just three weeks in their Top 100 chart.

 It was around this time that Brian Epstein was besieged by merchandising offers and chose to effectively give it away, underestimating this relatively new market within the pop industry.
 Nicky Byrne set up Seltaeb in 1963 exclusively to look after the Beatles merchandising rights on a 90/10 basis in his own favour.
-This quickly led to contractual disputes and lawsuits which eventually cost NEMS an estimated $100 million in licensing fees.
+This quickly led to contractual disputes and lawsuits which eventually cost Epstein’s Liverpool record store, NEMS, an estimated $100 million in licensing fees.